CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/overview.md

 ---
 title: "Overview"
 linkTitle: "Overview"
-description: "TODO"
+description: "Summary and Anatomy of the Right Panel."
 weight: 10
 ---

 # {{% param title %}}

 ## Summary

-TODO
-The Right Panel consists tabs to allow ...
+The Right Panel consists of multiple tabs to allow the setting of values of [input variables][Flow Input Variable], viewing [block properties][What is a Block Property?] and the values of [variables][What is a Variable?] used when debugging.

 ## Anatomy